tjqadri101/SLogo/README.md

   previous x and y coordinate of the turtle and the new x and y coordinate of the turtle
 - void rotateTurtle()

-####View: 5 packages: view, turtle_graphics, preferences,functionStorage, and main. view.menuComponent is a sub-component of the view package
+####View: 5 packages: view, turtle_graphics, preferences,functionStorage, and main. view.menuComponent is a sub-package of the view package
 	Talal, Chad, and Viju